Fountains and storms: The role of AGN and mergers in disrupting the cool-core in the RomulusC simulation: Discussion

-How realistic the presence of this rotationally supported core is uncertain.
-In future work we will examine the morphology of the BCG, as well as central galaxies in low mass groups, with respect to observations.
 The model for AGN feedback may also affect this structure and the presence of such a rotationally supported disk may be explained by feedback that is too inefficient, potentially supporting the need for variable efficiency similar to two-mode models.
-Important for our results, the presence of such rotational support likely helps keep the CC stable against disruption from the AGN, requiring instead a more catastrophic event like a head-on merger.
-Differences from other idealized and cosmological simulations already point to a dependence on AGN feedback prescription for the evolution of CCs.
-However, we stress that the result that AGN feedback regulates cooling and star formation while maintaining the cluster's CC structure remains important and robust despite these uncertainties.
-Understanding the effects of different AGN implementations will require further comparison with results from cosmological simulations of similar resolution (e.g. TNG50) as well as a larger sample of high resolution simulations of massive halos.
+Important for our results, the presence of such rotational support likely helps keep the core stable against disruption from the AGN, requiring instead a more catastrophic event like a head-on merger.
+Differences from other idealized and cosmological simulations already point to a dependence on AGN feedback prescription for the evolution of cluster cores.
+However, we stress that the result that AGN feedback regulates cooling and star formation while maintaining the cluster's core structure remains important and robust despite these uncertainties.
+Understanding the effects of different AGN implementations will require further comparison with results from cosmological simulations of similar resolution (e.g., TNG50) as well as a larger sample of high resolution simulations of massive halos.

+Finally, RomulusC cannot show that the core heating is permanent, since the simulation ends 2 Gyr after the merger begins.
+At $r=0.1R_{500}$ in Figure~\ref{fig:tcool_tff}, the cooling time is still $\sim$ 3 Gyr, so that to check for a permanent transformation, we would have to run the simulation forward another 2-3 Gyr.
+What we can say is that this one, relative low mass ratio, head-on merger disrupts the cluster core for at least 3 Gyr.